fortran-lang/fortran-lang.org/CONTRIBUTING.md

 __How is the site built?__

-The Fortran-lang site uses the Ruby-based [Jekyll static site generator](https://jekyllrb.com/) to compile the Markdown and HTML files.
+The Fortran-lang site uses the Python-based [Sphinx static site generator](https://www.sphinx-doc.org/en/master/) to compile the RST,Markdown and HTML files.
-It is recommended for contributors to install Jekyll on your development computer so that changes can be previewed locally, however this is not mandatory since site previews can be generated during the pull request process (see below for more information).
+It is recommended for contributors to install Python on your development computer so that changes can be previewed locally, however this is not mandatory since site previews can be generated during the pull request process (see below for more information).
-See [README.md](README.md) for how to setup Jekyll and build the site.
+See [README.md](README.md) for how to setup Sphinx and build the site.

-The GitHub repository default branch only ever contains the 'source code' for the website, not the final compiled result; an automated service compiles this source code every time an update is pushed and stores the compiled result on the [`gh-pages`](https://github.com/fortran-lang/fortran-lang.org/tree/gh-pages) branch which is served up at <https://fortran-lang.org>.
+The GitHub repository default branch only ever contains the 'source code' for the website, not the final compiled result; an automated service compiles this source code every time an update is pushed and stores the compiled result on the [`gh-pages`](https://github.com/fortran-lang/webpage/tree/gh-pages) branch which is served up at <https://fortran-lang.org>.

 Therefore, as a contributor you only need to upload changes to the site source code and not the compiled result, because this is built automatically from the source code on the default branch.

 ## Workflow

-Contributions to the site are made by pull request to the github repository: <https://github.com/fortran-lang/fortran-lang.org/>.
+Contributions to the site are made by pull request to the github repository: <https://github.com/fortran-lang/webpage/>.

 The workflow for doing so takes the following form:

-1. Create/update a personal fork of fortran-lang.org
+1. Create/update a personal fork of webpage
    - (See  [github help: syncing a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) )

 2. Create a new branch in your fork